GoogleCloudPlatform/click-to-deploy-solutions/ecommerce-webhosting/README.md

 ![loadbalancer](assets/loadbalancer.png)

-You can see all the details of your Load Balancer, we will use our ip in Frontend section to access our teamplate.
+You can see all the details of the Load Balancer, and you can copy the Frontend IP section to access the application.

 ![details](assets/details.png)